 These are not biographies.
 As the title suggests, these are detailed, full references compiled in an easy to follow list format.

 Each passenger's account begins with their personal profile.
-This is followed by headings for each source and under each heading is the page number and data found under that entry.
-Every mention of a Mayflower passenger's name which is found in these early contemporary records is transcribed.
+This is followed by headings for each source and under each heading is the page number and full data as found under that entry.
+Every mention of a Mayflower passenger's name which is found in these early contemporary records is transcribed in its entirety.

 The researcher will find, for example, full transcriptions of every mention of their ancestor in the Plymouth Colony Records, vital records, church records, town records and other colony records.